lightward/mechanic-tasks/docs/schedule-a-storefront-banner/README.md

 Adjust (or replace!) the banner HTML and CSS to taste.
 Mechanic will place your code within a plain `<div>` wrapper.
 To control where your banner is inserted, use the "Banner parent CSS selector" option.
 Mechanic will insert your banner as the first child of whatever element is matched by that CSS selector.

 Please note: the Mechanic support crew can't help out with banner design.

+## Installing this task

+Find this task [in the library at usemechanic.com](https://usemechanic.com/task/schedule-a-storefront-banner), and use the "Try this task" button.
+Or, import [this task's JSON export](../../tasks/schedule-a-storefront-banner.json) – see [Importing and exporting tasks](https://docs.usemechanic.com/article/505-importing-and-exporting-tasks) to learn how imports work.

+## Contributions

+Found a bug?
+Got an improvement to add?
+Start here: [../../CONTRIBUTING.md](../../CONTRIBUTING.md).